 Click on the back box below for the liquid starch slime VIDEO and recipe!

 EYE DROPS OR EYE WASH SLIME ACTIVATOR

 Because eye drops do not contain sodium borate, you will need to at least double the amount you would use for our saline solution slime recipe.
-In fact we made a DOLLAR STORE SLIME KIT with eye drops and you can see the homemade recipe and kit here.
+We made a DOLLAR STORE SLIME KIT with eye drops and you can see the homemade recipe and kit here.